Who We Are

 Our Trustees

-The Canterbury Charity Hospital’s Trust is made up of chairman Philip Bagshaw and trustees Sue Bagshaw, Frank Frizelle, Frank Kueppers, Richard Smith and Amanda Neill.
+The Canterbury Charity Hospital’s Trust is made up of chairman Philip Bagshaw and trustees Sue Bagshaw, Frank Frizelle, Frank Kueppers (pictured bottom right), Richard Smith and Amanda Neill.

 October 2023